01100100/blog/content/posts/kreuzungen.md

 That's a fancy way of saying as the input data gets big (number of waterways to check for intersections), the time is takes to compute gets realllllly big.
 {{< /admonition >}}

-The key to solving the problem involves keeping the input data "somewhat" small such that device doing the computation does not melt and crash.
+The key to solving the problem in a "acceptable time" involves keeping the input data "somewhat" small such that device doing the computation does not melt and crash.

+TODO: talk about the long tail distibution.

+TODO: napkin math

+TODO: flash a message on the screen.

 ### Visualising the results